About vintage engagement rings

 - Symmetry, feminine swirls and lacy filigree flows are all typical design elements in Art Nouveau jewellery

-- White metals took centre stage throughout this period
+- White gold and platinum took centre stage throughout this period

 - Halos and accent stones were often used in designs to emphasise a soft, feminine and floral aesthetic